 - Your own bank account/building society account or Credit Union account

-You will be asked (where applicable) for the following documents:
+You could be asked for the following documents:

 - Photo ID

 - Your Rent Costs

 - A copy of your tenancy agreement

 - Wages (pay slips) if you are working